Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 PowersUp.Buildings= ; list of BuildingTypes
 ```

-### Power plant enhancer logic
+### Power plant enhancer

-- When it exists, it can increase the power amount generated by the plants.
+- When it exists, it can increase the power amount generated by the power plants.
-  - When buffer structures are sold or destroyed, the power amount returns to normal.
+  - When enchancing structures are sold or destroyed, the power amount returns to normal.

 In `rulesmd.ini`:
 ```ini